juliencognet/budibase-bubble-chart/README.md

 - x axis field can be a string, a numeric or options field
 - y axis field which must be a numeric field
 - bubbleSizeField which must be a numeric field
-Have fun with this new component.
+Have fun with this new component !

 ![](./bubble_screenshot.PNG)